Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/README.md

 # Azure App Configuration client SDK samples

 This directory contains samples for the Azure App Configuration client SDK.
-Each one illustrates one or more capabilities of the library.
+Each sample illustrates one or more capabilities of the library.

 These include:
  - [Hello World](#hello-world): Create and delete a configuration setting.